AzAuth

 Response

-Empty response, with 2xx status code.
+Empty response, with 2xx status code on success.